BlueHarrier/IsleMetaverse/TreeFormat/ITF/Extensions/ITF_canvas.md

 ## Description

-Texture extension that allows for a cameras to be able to draw dynamically on them.
+Texture extension that allows for cameras and mirrors to draw dynamically on them.

+## Usage